 Prehistoric Hill Forts

 Malvern has two major hill forts, one on Herefordshire Beacon and the other on Midsummer Hill.
-Both camps have a starting date in the late Bronze Age period, about 600 BC.
+Both camps have a starting date in the late Bronze Age period, about 800 BC.
 The earth defences follow the contour of the hill tops, and were enlarged over the centuries.
 The entrances became more complex to provide greater protection.
 The prehistoric communities created the extensive ridge and ditch earthworks surrounding both forts, using only stone, bone and primitive metal tools.
-The families belonged to the Dobunni tribe and they probably lived on the hill forts until the arrival of the Romans in AD 43.
+The families belonged to the Dobunni tribe and they occupied the hill forts until the arrival of the Romans in AD 43.